 2. Rent a golf cart for a trip to the Western tip of Holbox

 The western tip of the island is quite far away from where most of the hotels are located, so renting a golf cart is advised to get here.
-We also saw tourists riding their bikes here, but in the mid-day heat this seemed unbearable almost.
+We also saw tourists riding their bikes here, but in the mid-day heat this seemed very uncomfortable, if not almost unbearable (judging from their dripping sweat and red faces).
+We do recommend bikes though, but for another trip (see next item below).

-Just be smarter than us and don’t listen to the locals when they tell you that most puddles aren’t so deep and you can drive through.
-We actually drowned our golf cart in one of those deeper puddles and had to wait for 30 minutes until the motor was dry enough to ride again.
+If you rent a golf cart just be smarter than us and don’t listen to the locals when they tell you that most puddles aren’t so deep and you can easily drive through.
+We actually drowned the motor of our golf cart in one of those deeper puddles and had to seek help to get it out again.
+Then we had to wait for 30 minutes until the motor was dry enough to ride again.

-Well and then one of us cut their foot on a broken glass on the beach, so that day wasn’t a full success – but we’d still recommend this activity and hope you’ll get luckier 😉
+Well and shortly after that one of us cut their foot on a shard of broken glass at the beach… so that day wasn’t a full success – but we’d still recommend this activity and hope you’ll get luckier 😉

 3. Rent bicycles and explore the island

 Renting bikes is a must on Holbox.
 Yet, during our visit in December it was incredibly hot and humid and so we didn’t manage to go all the way to the East of the island, like we had planned.
+If you visit during a less humid and hot time we’d recommend to ride towards the East as this is where Holbox is still completely undeveloped (as it’s protected habitat).
 But even in the village of Holbox there’s lots to see and you’ll get around quickly on bikes.

 Tipp: Make sure to stop at Kuxtal organic & sustainable supermarket (Av.
 Pedro Joaquín Coldwell, 77310 Holbox, Q.R., Mexico) for fresh juices and other delicacies and check out the local street art.